Energy Efficient vs Well-Lit: Are Sustainable Lighting Designs Enough?

-Imagine lighting that’s both kind to the planet and your eyes.
+Imagine efficient lighting that’s both kind to the planet and your eyes.
 Thus, think of this blog as a secret recipe for a well-lit, eco-conscious office space.

 So, what is energy-efficient lighting?
 Is it only about using natural light?
 Or maximizing the output of light?